Hedron LogoAfternoon

 Billing Engine

-Popular tools: Stripe Billing, Zuora, Chargebee, or custom solutions
+You can use tools like Stripe Billing, Zuora, Chargebee, or custom solutions.

 Accounting Integration

-Integration with QuickBooks, NetSuite, Xero, or other accounting software
+This often means an integration with QuickBooks, NetSuite, Xero, or other accounting software.

 Tax Treatment